plentymarkets/plugin-multi-channel-amazon-business/meta/documents/info_en.md

 <div class="container-toc"></div>

-After having successfully launched in the US and Germany, Amazon Business is now available on Amazon.co.uk.
-[Amazon Business](https://sellercentral.amazon.co.uk/business/b2bregistration?ref_=as_int_uk_ple_abreg) provides eligible Amazon sellers with [features and benefits](https://services.amazon.co.uk/services/reach-business-customers/features-and-benefits.html?ref_=as_int_uk_ple_mkt)features and benefits specifically targeted to businesses.
+After having successfully launched in the US and Germany, Amazon Business is now available on Amazon.co.uk. <a href="https://sellercentral.amazon.co.uk/business/b2bregistration?ref_=as_int_uk_ple_abreg" target="_blank">Amazon Business</a> provides eligible Amazon sellers with <a href="https://services.amazon.co.uk/services/reach-business-customers/features-and-benefits.html?ref_=as_int_uk_ple_mkt" target="_blank">features and benefits</a> specifically targeted to businesses.
 The business service provides quantity discounts on multi-unit purchases and price discounts just for businesses as well as VAT-free pricing.
 Amazon business helps sellers reach new business customers and thus increase their sales.

 ## Features and benefits at a glance: